Mental Health Association of Maryland

 In the Senate - Hearing 3/04 at 1:00 p.m.
 (2/4) OpposeSB0782_MHAMD_Unfav.pdf (3-2)

-SB 790 (HB 1083) Maryland Department of Health - Workgroup to Implement Early and Periodic Screening, Diagnostic, and Treatment Requirements
+SB 790 (HB 1083) Behavioral Health Advisory Council and the Commission on Behavioral Health Care Treatment and Access - Plan to Implement Early and Periodic Screening, Diagnostic, and Treatment Requirements

 Augustine